Portuguese. Nevertheless, employment contracts and other documents may be drafted in a bilingual template.

 No statutory requirements other than the requirement for the data privacy consent/notice document pursuant to the Personal Data Protection Act to be in both English and Bahasa Malaysia.
 It is standard market practice for employment agreements or policies and other employee communications to be in English.

 No statutory language requirement in Morocco, but the official language is Arabic.
 French is also acceptable as a language for an employment agreement, provided that the employee speaks French.
-English is rarely used but can be tolerated in certain circumstances.
+English is rarely used but may be tolerated in certain circumstances.

 Although not required by law, all employment contracts should be in Portuguese, especially because of labor inspections.
 It is common to use bilingual employment contracts (eg, Portuguese and English).